abinit/abinit/doc/mkdocs-user-guide/respfn.md

 40Ha...
 It is an error to rely on tolerance on the total energy (for example 1mHa/atom) or geometry (accuracy of one part per thousand on the bond lengths) to draw 'a priori' conclusions on the convergence of other quantities, and not monitor the convergence of these directly.
-To be clear : if phonon frequencies are needed, check the convergence of phonon frequencies !
+To be clear: if phonon frequencies are needed, check the convergence of phonon frequencies !

 The user should note that for bands with very small occupancy in the metallic